www.CuriousTaxonomy.net

 Savignia naniplopi Bosselaers and Henderickx 2002 (linyphiid spider) "The species is named after the gnome (Latin 'nanus') Plop, a popular character from children's stories whose cap is similar in shape to the male cephalic snout of the present species."
 [Zootaxa 109:3]

 Pseudolucia hazeorum Bálint and Johnson, 1993 (lycaenid) Referring both to the hazy wing color and to the Haze family from Lolita.
 Nabokov himself was an expert on lycaenids, particularly the genus Pseudolucia, which he named.
-Other lycaenid names derive from Nabokov stories, too, including:.
+Other lycaenid names derive from Nabokov stories, too, including:

 Madeleinea nodo, M. odon Bálint & Johnson, 1994 (lycaenid butterflies) Named after half-brothers in Vladimir Nabokov's Pale Fire, reflecting their close relatedness.
 Madeleinea cobaltana Bálint & Lamas, 1994 is named for Kobalt, a mountain resort in Pale Fire.